smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 !['cpa map'](https://s3-us-west-2.amazonaws.com/smohiudd.github.co/curb_rules/cpa_map.png)

 Inspecting the code, we see that it references a kml file which we can download.
-After converting the kml file to geojson using this [Mapbox utility](https://mapbox.github.io/togeojson) we now have file we can work with.
+After converting the kml file to geojson using this [Mapbox utility](https://mapbox.github.io/togeojson) we now have a file we can work with.
 We are going to split the data into two tables: one for the **curb geometry** and one for the **curb rules**.

 #### Processing the rules data